FloridaPlayers/Documents/Constitution.md

 8. To keep track of all members’ Florida Players points and member status.
 9. To assign points as seen fit for undefined production positions.
 10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
-11. To keep and maintain the designated Florida Players Board in the School of Theater and Dance hallway.
+11. To keep and maintain the designated Florida Players Board in the School of Theatre and Dance hallway.
 12. To maintain the integrity and proofread of all records and official Florida Players publicity, social media, and paperwork.
 (Programs, email as well)
 13. To plan and produce one workshop with assistance from the Assistant Artistic Director.